Fleet Anti-terrorism Security Team Company Central (FASTCENT) Conducts Tactical Combat Casualty Care Training

-240724-A-BW296-1134 MANAMA, Bahrain (July 24, 2024) A Marine assigned to Fleet Anti-terrorism Security Team Company Central (FASTCENT) enters a room during tactical combat casualty care training at the U.S. Coast Guard Patrol Forces Southwest Asia Maritime Engagement Team training facility onboard Naval Support Activity Bahrain, July 24.
+240724-N-MP113-1003 MANAMA, Bahrain (July 24, 2024) An Army combat medic specialist, assigned to Task Force 56 civil affairs, gives a tactical combat casualty care pre-training brief to Marines from Fleet Anti-terrorism Security Team Company Central (FASTCENT) at the U.S. Coast Guard Patrol Forces Southwest Asia Maritime Engagement Team training facility onboard Naval Support Activity Bahrain, July 24.
 FASTCENT provides expeditionary anti-terrorism and security forces to embassies, consulates, and other vital national assets throughout the U.S. Central Command area of responsibility.
-(Official U.S. Army photo)
+(Official U.S. Navy photo)

 |Date Taken: